Corruption in Colombia: Processo 8000

+Parapolitics

+Administrative Department of Security (DAS)

+The 2006 DAS scandal involved the now-defunct Administrative Department of Security (Departamento Administrativo de Seguridad, DAS) illegally wiretapping the telephones and other communication lines of Supreme Court magistrates, judges, senators, journalists and other prominent figures perceived as opposition to the Uribe administration.

+Yidispolitics

-The Yidispolitics Scandal, caused by declarations of the Colombian ex-representative, Yidis Medina, in which she claims that Colombian government offered her important jobs and money if she voted for the approval of Uribe's reelection.
+The Yidispolitics Scandal, caused by declarations of the Colombian ex-representative, Yidis Medina, in which she claims that the Colombian government offered her important jobs and money if she voted for the approval of Uribe's reelection.

-The 2006 DAS scandal, in which the now-defunct Departamento Administrativo de Seguridad (Administrative Department of Security) illegally wiretapped the telephones and other communication lines of Supreme Court magistrates, judges, senators, journalists and other prominent figures perceived as opposition to the Álvaro Uribe administration.
+Contract Carousel

+Others

 The 2011 DIAN (Office of taxation and customs) scandal in which the administrative staff plotted ways to steal millions of dollars from the Colombian taxpayers through a complex system of fake companies and legal loopholes.

-In 2011 a number of mayors in different departments misused money that was supposed to help Colombians that were affected by floods.
-Instead of using this money for the victims this officials used the funds for political campaigns and personal matters.
+In 2011, a number of mayors in different departments misused money that was supposed to help Colombians who were affected by floods.
+Instead of using this money for the victims, these officials used the funds for political campaigns and personal matters.

-In September 2011 former mayor of Bogota Samuel Moreno was convicted for irregularities in contracts with private businesses, under a scandal named "contract carousel" by the media.
+In September 2011, former mayor of Bogotá, Samuel Moreno, was convicted for irregularities in contracts with private businesses, under a scandal named "contract carousel" by the media.